kagjerde/MMM-Avinor/README.md

 ## Credits

-Thanks for the sceleton functionality of the [MMM-HTTPRequestDisplay](https://github.com/Eunanibus/MMM-HTTPRequestDisplay) By Eunan Camilleri.
+Thanks for the skeleton functionality of the [MMM-HTTPRequestDisplay](https://github.com/Eunanibus/MMM-HTTPRequestDisplay) By Eunan Camilleri.

 ## License